spring-attic/toolsuite-distribution/README.md

-# toolsuite-distribution
-the distribution build for the Spring Tool Suite 3 eclipse-based distribution and branding
+This repository contains the definition and the build process for the Spring Tool Suite 3 distribution, which is no under active development.
+Updates will still be provided.
+Please take a look at the wiki for additional details: https://github.com/spring-projects/toolsuite-distribution/wiki/Spring-Tool-Suite-3

-## run the snapshot build

-`mvn -Pe412 -Psnapshot clean package`

-This will build the full distributions for Windows, macOS, and Linux.
-The final products can be found in `features/org.springsource.sts.product.e4.12/target/products/org.springsource.sts.ide`